vhateg/tiny-little-things/README.md

 * this offers a very flexible platform, as the HTTP page can be customized to the maker's liking, so any sort of feature can be implemented.

 ## Non-tinkerer users?
 Because the products are ready-for-use as soon as the program is flashed, there is a minimal setup needed.
 Each device will feature an eazy to understand startup interface at the first boot, or when a reset button is pressed.
 After this easy setup, everything is ready to go.
-New
+New devices can be added at any time without disrupting the existent setup.